GSA/open-gsa-redesign/_apidocs/subaward-reporting-public-api.md

 ## Authentication and API Keys
 User of this public API must provide an API key to use the Acquisition Subaward Reporting Public API.
 Request per day are limited based on the federal or non-federal or general roles.
-Note: User can request a public API Key in the Account Details page on SAM.gov (if testing in production) Else on alpha.sam.gov (if testing in prodlike).
+Note: User can request a public API Key in the Account Details page on SAM.gov (if testing in production), else on alpha.sam.gov (if testing in prodlike).

 #### User Account API Key Creation
 * Registered user can request for a public API on ‘Account Details’ page.
 This page can be accessed on Account Details page on SAM.gov